ayoreis/import/README.md

 }
 ```

-It also has a function to evaluates modules from strings.
+It also has a function to evaluate modules from strings.

 ```typescript
 import { importString } from 'https://deno.land/x/import/mod.ts';